colinmorris/csc236/docs/announcements.md

 # Announcements

 ## Week 4
+* Feb 1: In addition to the solutions to the tutorial exercises for week 4, quiz solutions have also been posted to the [Lectures & tutorials](../lectures_and_tutorials) section.
+I'll continue to post solutions for future quizzes from this point.
 * Feb 1: Sample solutions for assignment 1 have been posted to the [Assignments](../assignments) section of the website.
 * Jan 30: Some links to past midterms have been posted to the [Tests](../tests) section of the website.
 * Jan 28: I will be holding even more extra office hours today, from 2-4pm in BA3201.